 By this time most of the original apostles had died through martyrdom, and only the apostle John remained.
 In penning his Gospel account after the destruction of Jerusalem, John recounted the now seemingly prophetic words of Jesus to the woman at Jacob’s Well at Sychar (today’s West Bank town of Nablus).
 The true worship of God, Jesus had said, was not to be limited to an edifice such as the temple.
 True worship was to be “in spirit and truth” (John 4: 21–24).

 That changed focus had become the teaching and practice of the Church over the decades since the death of Christ.
-While the temple stood, it had served as a house of prayer for all people but not as a Christian holy place.
-There were no holy places for the Christian—no churches, no temples, no basilicas.
-Instead, Christianity had to be lived on a daily basis, irrespective of where a person was.
+While the temple stood, it had served as a house of prayer for all people but not as a holy place for His followers.
+They had no holy places—no churches, no temples, no basilicas.
+Instead, their faith had to be lived on a daily basis, irrespective of where they were.
 The body and mind of the individual were to be the holy space.
 The individual was now the true temple of God (1 Corinthians 3:16).

 Yet Jerusalem and the temple were not completely forgotten.
 The apostle John spoke of a new Jerusalem in the Apocalypse, commonly referred to as the book of Revelation.
 That new city, he said, was with God and was to come to the earth at a future time.
 In writing about the New Jerusalem, John was building on prophecies given through Ezekiel, which stated that Jerusalem would ultimately be ruled by the Messiah.